lukadfagundes/sunny-stack/docs/cronjob-api-setup.md

 # cron-job.org API Setup Guide

+> **ℹ️ Usage Note:** This Sunny Stack project does NOT host scheduled tasks on cron-job.org.
+> This setup guide is for **monitoring external cron jobs** via the Discord bot.

 **Estimated Time:** 5-10 minutes
-**Purpose:** Enable bot to monitor external cron jobs and scheduled tasks
+**Purpose:** Enable bot to monitor external cron jobs and scheduled tasks **Status:** ✅ Active - Monitoring cron jobs on external projects

 ---